51st G7 summit: Leaders at the summit

-The 2025 summit was the first summit for European Council President António Costa, British Prime Minister Keir Starmer, Canadian Prime Minister Mark Carney, and German Chancellor Friedrich Merz.
-It was also the first and only summit for Japanese Prime Minister Shigeru Ishiba.
-The visit marked the first international visit to Canada for British Prime Minister Keir Starmer, Japanese Prime Minister Shigeru Ishiba, German Chancellor Friedrich Merz, Australian Prime Minister Anthony Albanese, South Korean President Lee Jae-myung, and marked the second visit to Canada by Italian Prime Minister Giorgia Meloni and U.S. President Donald Trump and the first visit since the 44th G7 summit in 2018.
-It marked the third visit to Canada for French President Emmanuel Macron and Ukrainian President Volodymyr Zelenskyy.
+The 2025 summit was the first summit for European Council President António Costa, British prime minister Keir Starmer, Canadian prime minister Mark Carney, and German chancellor Friedrich Merz.
+It was also the first and only summit for Japanese prime minister Shigeru Ishiba.
+The visit marked the first international visit to Canada for British prime minister Keir Starmer, Japanese prime minister Shigeru Ishiba, German chancellor Friedrich Merz, Australian prime minister Anthony Albanese, South Korean president Lee Jae Myung, and marked the second visit to Canada by Italian prime minister Giorgia Meloni and US president Donald Trump and the first visit since the 44th G7 summit in 2018.
+It marked the third visit to Canada for French president Emmanuel Macron and Ukrainian president Volodymyr Zelenskyy.

-In May, Mexican President Claudia Sheinbaum was invited to attend.
+In May, Mexican president Claudia Sheinbaum was invited to attend.
 Following the announcement, she told reporters that she had not decided if she would attend, but that it is "a possibility".
-On 30 May, Brazilian President Luiz Inácio Lula da Silva was invited and is expected to attend.
+On 30 May, Brazilian president Luiz Inácio Lula da Silva was invited and is expected to attend.
 In June, Crown Prince of Saudi Arabia Mohammed bin Salman was invited.
 However, on 12 June it was confirmed that he will not be attending the summit.

-Indonesian President Prabowo Subianto was initially invited by Mark Carney to attend the G7 summit, which he accepted.
-However, on 12 June, Prabowo announced that he would skip the summit and meet Singaporean Prime Minister Lawrence Wong, Vietnamese President Lương Cường, and Russian President Vladimir Putin instead.
+Indonesian president Prabowo Subianto was initially invited by Mark Carney to attend the G7 summit, which he accepted.
+However, on 12 June, Prabowo announced that he would skip the summit and meet Singaporean prime minister Lawrence Wong, Vietnamese president Lương Cường, and Russian president Vladimir Putin instead.